nursvasi/Java-Backend-Learning/01-java-basics/03-conditions-and-loops/README.md

-# ⚙️ Conditions and Loops in Java
+# Lesson 3: Conditions and Loops

 This folder contains Java examples and exercises covering **conditional statements** and **loops**, which are essential building blocks for controlling the flow of your programs.